asterinas/asterinas/test/benchmark/README.md

     - `benchmark_type`: This parameter defines the type of benchmark to be executed.
 The default value is `guest_only`.
 The available options include `guest_only`, and `host_guest`.
       - `guest_only`: Use this option when the benchmark is intended solely for the guest environment.
       - `host_guest`: Choose this option when the benchmark involves both the host and guest environments.
 When using this option, you will need to define your own `host.sh` and `bench_runner.sh` scripts to handle the host-side operations and benchmark execution.
+    - `aster_scheme`: Specify the scheme used in Asterinas.
+The optional values, e.g., `iommu`, are aligned with the `SCHEME` parameter in `asterinas/Makefile`.

     For example, if the benchmark output is "Syscall average latency: 1000 ns", the `search_pattern` is "Syscall average latency:", and the `result_index` is "4". `awk` will extract "1000" as the benchmark result.
 See the `awk` [manual](https://www.gnu.org/software/gawk/manual/gawk.html#Getting-Started) for more information.